Day 1 : London – Windsor – Bath – Cardiff (1 Night)

 Day 9 : Edinburgh sightseeing and free time

-Discover the Edinburgh's mystical allure which has captivated writers, poets, politicians and royalty.
-Your Local Specialist will guide this morning's sightseeing tour past the Palace of Holyroodhouse and Edinburgh Castle.
-You'll explore the medieval Royal Mile and cross the Forth to the grand Georgian boulevards of New Town.
+Discover the Edinburgh’s mystical allure which has captivated writers, poets, politicians and royalty.
+Your Local Specialist will guide this morning’s sightseeing tour past the Palace of Holyroodhouse and Edinburgh Castle.
+You’ll explore the medieval Royal Mile and cross the Forth to the grand Georgian boulevards of New Town.
 The rest of the day is free to explore Edinburgh on your terms.
 Consider joining one of two special Optional Experiences, boarding the Royal Yacht Britannia for a brush with royalty or exploring what lies behind the impenetrable walls of Edinburgh Castle.
-This evening, an Optional Experience could see you visit the ancient village where Knights Hospitaller once settled or dance up a storm to the skirl of traditional bagpipes.
+This evening is your chance to enjoy delicious food and wine, join in the singing and watch a Highland dance or two.
 Time your visit to coincide with the rousing Edinburgh Tattoo with tickets included on certain departures.

 Day 10 : Edinburgh (Dunfermline) – York – Leeds (1 Night)